Форумы › Видео-форумы TTW.RU › Моя игра. Видео › Вопросы от начинающего…

 then you counterloop to his backhand.
 After practice of this you can change the

-point where the ball drops to another location.4.
-Near table quick counterattack against loop (half-volley): This is one of a
+4. Near table quick counterattack against loop (half-volley): This is one of a

 very new defensive (turning into attack) technique and it is very different to